 In groups, the participants are asked to prepare a tutorial "from doctoral fellows for doctoral fellows" on a topic that could be useful to others outside of their own field of research, such as introductions to useful tools, basic technologies for non-engineers, basics in physics for non-physicists or methods for research.
 The workshop is rounded up by invited talks and discussions.

-Prof. Takaaki Kajita (ICRR Tokyo), Julius Wess Awardee 2014, will give two lectures on the studies of atmospheric neutrinos on July 10 + 11, 2014 at KIT.
-The lectures will take place at KIT campus south Gaede lecture hall each day from 9:45 – 11:15 h.
-The lectures will be followed by informal discussion sessions in the afternoons from 13:30 – 15:00 h.
+Prof. Takaaki Kajita (ICRR Tokyo), Julius Wess Awardee 2013, gave two lectures on the studies of atmospheric neutrinos on July 10 and 11, 2014 at KIT.
+The lectures took place in the mornings at KIT campus south and were followed by informal discussion sessions in the afternoons.

-The first lecture will cover a review of the studies of atmospheric neutrinos until the discovery of atmospheric neutrino oscillations in 1998.
-On the second day Prof. Kajita will present various studies of atmospheric neutrinos that have been carried out so far and will discuss future investigations.
+The first lecture covered a review of the studies of atmospheric neutrinos until the discovery of atmospheric neutrino oscillations in 1998.
+On the second day Prof. Kajita presented various studies of atmospheric neutrinos that have been carried out so far and discussed future investigations.

 Please find more information here.